-So belief in the Son, the Word of God, is more than believing an internal fact about the life of God.
-God's own existence is beyond our comprehension.
+So belief in the Son, the

+Word of God, is more than

+believing an internal fact about

+the life of God.
+God's own existence is beyond our compre-hension.
 It is in cherishing the truth wherever we find it, even when it appears to contradict our own convictions.
 The truth is one in Christ, and so any truth, whoever speaks, must be welcomed.
+We must never be afraid of the truth.

-As Christians we go on struggling to make sense of what our lives in the light of the Word of God.
-We believe that ultimately nonsense and meaningless cannot have the last word.
-And yet sometimes, faced with failure or suffering and death, we may find ourselves in the dark, unable to glimpse any meaning to our lives.
-And this brings us to the next bit of the Creed.
+As Christians we go on As Curstain we go on straggling to make sense of our lives in the light of the Word of God.
+We believe that ulti-mately nonsense and meaningless cannot have the last wor And yet sometimes, faced with failure or suffering and death, we may find ourselves in the dark, unable to glimpse any meaning to our lives.
+And this brings us to the next bit of the

-For us and for our salvation he came down from heaven: by the power of the Holy Spirit he became incarnate from the Virgin Mary, and was made man.
-For our sake he was crucified under Pontius Pilate; he suffered death and was buried.
-On the third day he rose again in accordance with the Scriptures; he ascended into heaven and is seated at the right hand of the Father.
-He will come again in glory to judge the living and the dead, and his kingdom will have no end.
+For us and for our salvation he For us and for our salvation he carrie down from heaver: by the power of the Holy Spirit he became incarnate from the Virgin Mary, and was esade man.
+For our sake he was crucified under Pontius Pliate; he suffered death and was buried.
+On the third day he rose again in accordance with